Notice to Mediate (Family) Regulation

 The advantage of the notice to mediate process

-The Notice to Mediate requires the parties to attend a mediation session.
+The Notice to Mediate requires parties to participate in a mediation session.
 It does not require them to settle the dispute.
-The experience in many other jurisdictions, and the experience with B.C.'s Notice to Mediate for motor vehicle actions, is that mediation works even when a party is forced to mediate.
+The experience in many other jurisdictions, and the experience with B.C.'s Notice to Mediate for motor vehicle actions, is that mediation works even when a party does not initially want to mediate.

 Cost